-Stay informed - Review continuity information provided by Stockton.
+Stay informed - Review continuity information provided by Stockton and ITS.
 Review attendance policies for students and faculty

-Some unique needs may not be addressed in this document.
-The outlined planning ideas are designed to assist most faculty in considering options to conduct courses in a modified manner when necessary.
-For a typical faculty absence, complete and submit this form.
+Although some faculty may have unique needs not addressed in this document, the outlined planning ideas are designed to assist the majority of faculty in considering options to conduct courses in a modified manner if necessary.